nbrandaleone-gcp/virustotal-scan/README.md

 ```

 > [!WARNING]
-> Since the focus of this tutorial in on security, we shoudld adjust these CF to run authenticated.
+> Since the focus of this tutorial in on security, we should adjust these CF to run authenticated.
+They are currently public, with exposed endpoints.
-> We **MUST** use a Service Account with proper permissions!
+> We **MUST** use a Service Account with proper permissions, and close off Internet access!

 ## Deploy a Cloud Function